 Physics-Biology interface seminar

-Held every second Wednesday at 11am at LPTMS in room 201 (our previous location, LPS, is under renovation) in Orsay, this seminar series aims to be a central forum for the Physics/Biology interface in the south of Paris.
+Held every second Wednesday at 11am in the moyen amphi at LPS (not LPTMS!) in Orsay, this seminar series aims to be a central forum for the Physics/Biology interface in the south of Paris.

 Other seminars and conferences you might be interested in:

 Pierre-Henri Puech (Adhesion and Inflammation Lab - Aix-Marseille Universités)Location: Moyen Amphi, Building 510, Université Paris-Sud Orsay